CaliStyle/trailpack-proxy-router/README.md

 ### req.locals
 Proxy Route merges the document's id, series, version, and metadata with req.locals so it can be used in any view template engine required.
-To access it in your template engine use `proxyRouter`
+To access it in your template engine use the request's local variable `proxyRouter.document` and `proxyRouter.meta`

 ### Ignore Routes and Alternate Routes
 When the trails app starts, two configurations are added to trailsApp.config.proxyRouter: